How to Monitor Redis with OpenTelemetry

 Step 1: Installing the collector

 The simplest way to get started is with one of the single-line installation commands shown below.
-For more advanced options, you’ll find a variety of installation options for Linux, Windows, and macOS on GitHub.
+For more advanced options, you’ll find various installation options for Linux, Windows, and macOS on GitHub.

-Use the following single-line installation script to install the observIQ distribution of the OpenTelemetry Collector.
-Please note that the collector must be installed on the Redis system.
+You can use the following single-line installation script to install the observIQ distribution of the OpenTelemetry Collector.
+Just so you know, the collector must be installed on the Redis system.

 Windows: